Swedish Police Authority: Police regions and subdivisions

-The agency is organized into seven police regions, based on the geographical boundaries of several counties, where each region has an overall responsibility for the police work in their geographical area.
-The work is organized under a regional secretariat, operations unit, an investigations unit and intelligence unit—all led by a Regional Police Chief.
+The agency is organised into seven police regions, based on the geographical boundaries of several counties, where each region has an overall responsibility for the police work in their geographical area.
+The work is organised under a regional secretariat, operations unit, an investigations unit and intelligence unit—all led by a Regional Police Chief.
 Police regions generally investigate crime without a strong local connection and less common crimes, requiring specialized knowledge or the use of special surveillance methods or technologies not typically available at lower levels in the agency.
 Police regions encompass approximately 1,900 employees in the Bergslagen Region, with around 830,000 inhabitants, up to 7,400 employees in the Stockholm Region, with a population of 2.18 million.
-There are also 27 police districts—organized under the regions—tasked with leading, coordinating, monitoring and analysing the operational activities in their geographical area, which is typically based on the boundaries of a county.
-The work is organized under a secretariat, an investigations unit and intelligence unit, plus a unit for the local police areas—all led by a District Police Chief, who in turn answer to a Regional Police Chief.
+There are also 27 police districts—organised under the regions—tasked with leading, coordinating, monitoring and analysing the operational activities in their geographical area, which is typically based on the boundaries of a county.
+The work is organised under a secretariat, an investigations unit and intelligence unit, plus a unit for the local police areas—all led by a District Police Chief, who in turn answer to a Regional Police Chief.
 The districts are responsible for, inter alia, serious crime or more complex criminal investigations (e.g. murder) and other cases where it may be inappropriate for the local police to handle investigations, for example sex crimes or cases involving domestic violence.
-At the bottom of the organizational ladder there are 85-90 local police areas, forming the bulk of the police.
+At the bottom of the organisational ladder there are 85-90 local police areas, forming the bulk of the police.
 Local police areas are based on the boundaries of one or more municipalities, or in the case of larger metropolitan areas, several boroughs.
 The local police is responsible for the majority of all police interventions, general crime prevention, the traffic police, as well as basic criminal investigation duties.
 There are between 50 and 180 employees in a typical local police area, or at least one local police officer per 5,000 inhabitants in disadvantaged areas.
-In 2014, a government report expected that the local police would account for about 50 per cent of all police interventions, post-reorganization.
+In 2014, a government report expected that the local police would account for about 50 per cent of all police interventions, post-reorganisation.